mauriziocescon/myws/README.md

 This repo showcases a possible way of achieving (more or less) standard angular routing capabilities in a micro frontend architecture.
 The setup is the following:

-- a `host` (shell) loading the various parts of the application,
+- a `host` (shell) loading the various parts,
 - 3 "sections" (`mf1`, `mf2`, `mf3`) available at the urls:
   - `mf1` => /mf1,
   - `mf2` => /mf2,
   - `mf3` => /mf3,
 - 1 "standalone" (`mf4`) not attached to any url.

-All 5 applications are built independently and have (more or less) standard routing capabilities.
+All 5 ng-applications are built independently and have (more or less) standard ng-routing capabilities.
 In particular, each `mf` app has its own router which is kept in sync with the host one (url level).
 The host one receives notifications from any mf and performs the real routing operation.
 Once such operation is done, it notifies every mf on screen about the change.